miguelovila/ua-as-gestire/identity-provider/README.md

 ## About

 This is a simple service that allows users to and login.
 It is built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [SQLite](https://www.sqlite.org/index.html).
 This service is intended to be used as prototype for a more complex service.
 You can access the service at this url: [http://127.0.0.1:5000/idp/profile/saml2/redirect/sso](http://127.0.0.1:5000/idp/profile/saml2/redirect/sso)

+## TODO's

+- [ ] Update the redirect url to the correct one.
+- [ ] Add some visual feedback to the user when the login fails.

 ## Developing

 ### Setting up the environment